 However, a Samaritan walked by and took pity on him.
-A Samaritan, meaning being part of a people who were notorious for being not the nicest of people, took the time to help him.
+A Samaritan, who were notorious for not being the nicest people, took the time to help him.

-And Jesus says that’s who your neighbour is – the person on the side of the road, struggling, who you may not get along with or society doesn’t want you to help.
+And Jesus says, “The person on the side of the road, struggling, who you may not get along with or someone society doesn’t want you to help, that’s who your neighbour is.”

 Someone’s Life Depends On You

 Being a good neighbour to those around you isn’t just about doing something when you feel like it, or to make yourself look better in front of other people.